ishikawa-group/python_basic_tutorial/function.md

 hello()
 ```
-* Note that the same variable name is used both local and global variables, the global variable is used.
+* Note that the same variable name is used for both local and global variables, the global variable is used.
 ```python {cmd}
 a = 10